 HOW TO DO YOUR LAUNDRY

 This is a basic necessity to living on your own.
 If you haven’t had to do laundry up to this point, now is the time to get into the habit.
 Have your parents teach you about color separation, water temperatures, and load size.
 You can also teach yourself from this really straight forward laundry guide.
 Start doing your own laundry now so you have the basics down.
-Make sure you have laundry detergent packed with her dorm belongings.
+Make sure you have laundry detergent packed with your dorm belongings.

 HOW TO MAINTAIN YOUR CAR